 Raising the minimum legal age of tobacco sales to 21 (T21) is among a small number of low-cost, population-level interventions that may significantly delay youth tobacco initiation and reduce smoking prevalence.
 The overarching goal of this study is to develop a community data-driven policy framework in order to 1) optimize the effects of T21 and 2) reduce policy-related health disparities.
-Evidence from this study will inform states and localities on the implementation and strengthening of existing T21 policies.

 Tobacco use (cigarettes, e-cigarettes, cigars, smokeless tobacco, and hookahs)

 The researchers are using a quasi-experimental design with difference-in-difference analysis.
 A multi-level regression analysis and synthetic control method are used to examine youth behaviors in T21 and non-T21 (“control”) regions before and after the policy change.